 School travel - help for parents and pupils

 The council has a legal duty to promote sustainable travel to and from school.
 We encourage schools to implement measures that promote sustainable travel.
-These measures are often formalized in a school travel plan.
+These measures are often formalised in a school travel plan

 Planning your journey

 If you would like your child to walk or cycle to school, there are a number of tools available to help you.

 CyclingYou can plan a cycle journey to school by using the Google journey planning option.
 Go to the Google maps site, select 'get directions' and click on the bicycle logo.
 You can then enter your start and end points and Google will plan your journey using the available traffic-free cycle network.

 If you don’t have time to walk your children to school, perhaps there is a friend or neighbour with children at the same school and your child could walk with them.
 Better still, talk to your school about setting up a walking bus.

 If it’s too far to walk, visit our page about buses to see if public transport could be a solution for you.

 Finally, if you think your child may be entitled to free school transport, visit our home to school transport pages.

 The council is funding a Bike It officer from national charity Sustrans to encourage more children and their parents to cycle (and scoot and walk) to school.
 Fourteen schools are working with the Bike It officer, Kate Jury.
 Another 4 to 6 schools will have the opportunity to take part next academic year.
 Kate has been giving assemblies, arranging biker’s breakfasts, cycle checks, security marking, and maintenance sessions.